-The terms "cost-utility," "cost-effectiveness," and "cost-benefit" are used inconsistently in the medical literature (34).
+The terms cost-utility, cost-effectiveness, and cost-benefit are used inconsistently in the medical literature (34).
 Some economists have favored the assessment of cost-benefit.
 These approaches measure both program costs and treatment outcomes in dollar units.
 For example, treatment outcomes are evaluated in relation to changes in use of medical services and economic productivity.
 Treatments are cost-beneficial if the economic return exceeds treatment costs.
 Diabetic patients who are aggressively treated, for example, may need fewer medical services.
 The savings associated with decreased services might exceed treatment costs.
 As Kaplan and Davis (35) have argued, there is relatively little strong empirical evidence that patient education or behavioral treatments are actually cost-beneficial.
 In addition, as suggested by Russell (36), the requirement that health care treatments reduce costs may be unrealistic.
-Patients are willing to pay for improvements in health status just as they are willing to pay for other desirable goods and services.
+Patients are willing to pay for other desirable goods and services.
 We do not treat cancer in order to save money.
 Instead, treatments are given in order to achieve better health outcomes.